You’re gonna pay dearly if you want to visit the most popular tourist attraction in Honduras. Is the Copán archaeological site worth it?

 The problem is that the plexiglass is so scratched and fogged that you can barely see through it.
 What a disappointment.
 Best to gawk at the imposing reproduction of the Rosalila that’s been built in the sculpture museum next to the Copán site, complete with the decoration and color the experts believe the temple originally had.

 Use the savings to hire a guide

-We’ve visited almost 100 archaeological sites and we can count the number of time we’ve used a guide on one hand.
-Copán is one of those times (thanks, Flavia).
-We heard rumors about a guide at Copán named Tony who is supposedly in the Guinness Book of World Records for being able to do the Copán tour in five different languages.
-We didn’t hire Tony but our guide, Julio Melendez, was young, informed, bilingual, passionate and not in a hurry.
+We’ve visited more than 100 archaeological sites and we rarely hire a guide but we did at Copán.
+We heard rumors about a guide at Copán named Tony who is supposedly in the Guinness Book of World Records for being able to do the Copán tour in five languages.
+We didn’t hire Tony but our guide, Julio Melendez, was informed, bilingual, passionate, and not in a hurry.

-We wouldn’t have known half of the most interesting things in this post if we’d toured the site on our own and we highly recommend taking $12 you didn’t spend to enter the disappointing tunnel and putting it toward a guide.
-The guides all charge a set price of US$25 no matter how many people are in your group, so make some friends too.
+We wouldn’t have known half of the interesting things in this post if we’d toured the site on our own and we highly recommend taking the US$12 you didn’t spend to enter the disappointing tunnel and putting it toward a guide.
+The guides all charge a set price of US$25 no matter how many people are in your group.

 One more way to save

 There’s no need to hire a taxi or shared van to take you between the town of Copán Ruinas and the archaeological site.
 They’re less than a half a mile apart and there’s a perfectly pleasant and shady sidewalk that will take you from door to door.
 There are even a few stele to see along the way which you’d totally miss if you took a taxi or shared van.

 And don’t miss Las Sepulturas, a neighboring archaeological site that was a residential area for the upper class of Copán, including 18 Rabbit and his mistresses.
 Entry to Las Sepulturas is included with your entry to Copán and the site is just a short walk beyond Copán.